 Here’s another little slideshow to show you what I mean:

-Even though Buenos Aires is a concrete jungle, greenery and plants are omnipresent, which I loved.
+Buenos Aires may be a concrete jungle, but greenery and plants are omnipresent.
 Even though you’re in a big city, it feels like you are surrounded by nature.
-From the tree-lined streets to the plants in restaurant window sills, there seems to be almost an obsession with plant-life in Buenos Aires.
+From the tree-lined streets to the foliage adorning restaurant walls and window sills, there seems to be almost an obsession with plant-life in Buenos Aires.
 I’ll let these photos speak for themselves…

 I have yet to experience winter in Buenos Aires, but I hear that it gets really cold (0-5 degrees Celsius), and because it stays humid year-round, the wet air makes it feel much colder than it actually is.
 One Argentinian told me that Buenos Aires winter felt much colder than winter in Stockholm (brrrr!), due to the humidity.